 Carrying or storing weapons in a prison, in such a way that they are easily stolen by the escaping prisoners (prison guards being heavily armed makes sense, but not in a way that allows the prisoners to acquire these weapons).

-Allowing prisoners to keep their "harmless trinkets, which will totally not help me escape" with them in their cells.
+Not properly searching prisoners before throwing them into the cell.
+Especially, allowing them to keep their "harmless trinkets, which will totally not help me escape" with them in their cells.
 In the case they actually bother to confiscate the equipment, they will often end up leaving it in a place where the prisoners can easily recover it if they were to attempt an escape.

 Dropping Full Alert Mode because the hero (who two minutes ago ran across the room in a massive firefight with everybody) hasn't been seen for two minutes.
 And he keeps doing this.